-Spritzer’s acclaimed fifth CD for Raven Recordings was recorded in England where she was the first American and the first woman to record at historic Hereford Cathedral on the landmark Fr.
+Spritzer’s sixth CD, recorded in England in 2022, is slated for release this coming fall.
+Her acclaimed fifth CD for Raven Recordings was recorded in England where she was the first American and the first woman to record at historic Hereford Cathedral on the landmark Fr.
 Willis organ.
-It received a four star review from Choir & Organ and five stars from Organists’ Review, which said, “Damin Spritzer’s performance is spellbinding – and her wide-ranging program notes are fascinating….on so many levels this CD impresses as a serious undertaking.”
+It received a four-star review from Choir & Organ and five stars from Organists Review, which said, “Damin Spritzer’s performance is spellbinding—and her wide-ranging program notes are fascinating….on so many levels this CD impresses as a serious undertaking.”

 Her second volume of Becker’s organ music was recorded in Orléans, France at the Cathédrale Sainte-Croix d'Orléans.
 It received four stars from Choir & Organ and the following: “This second installment in Damin Spritzer’s enterprising rehabilitation of the prolific but largely-unknown [Becker] comes…three years after the first volume.
 Happily, it’s been worth the wait.”
 And the American Record Guide adds: “Spritzer is to be commended for her commitment and dedication to this music.
 She gives spirited and vigorous performances on the magnificent 1880 Cavaillé-Coll organ in Orléans, France….the recorded sound is outstanding.”